mixpanel/docs/pages/docs/features/computed-properties.md

 - Step 1: Turn on Attribution analysis by going to the breakdown section and choosing `Attributed by..` and property `XYZ`
 - Step 2 (a): Once attribution model has been applied, go to the filter section and choose the computed property `Attributed by XXX`.
 You can apply an attribution filter only on the property used in the attribution breakdown
 - Step 2 (b): Once attribution model has been applied, click on the chart bar and filter/exclude the segments as needed

+## Duration
+The duration property returns the duration between 2 instances of an event.
+This works best for events that occur continuously during a session such as Page View or Screen View.
+Users that did not track the same event again will appear in the "Did not convert" segment.

+#### Funnels-specific Computed Properties
+The Funnel reports support two unique computed properties.
+The [Time to Convert](/docs/reports/funnels/measurements#time-to-convert) property returns the time in seconds needed to convert between funnels steps, and the [Property Sum](/docs/reports/funnels/measurements#property-sum) property allows you to sum up a numeric property as a user moves through funnel steps.